AhmadHamada1/Test-whatsapp-new/wa-server/docs/multiverse/Approach-002.md

 ---

 ## 📝 License
-This project is proprietary and not open-sourced.
+This project is **proprietary** and intended for internal or client use under contract.
+Distribution, resale, or reuse without written permission is prohibited.
-All rights reserved © 2025 Muhammad Ali.
+© 2025 Muhammad Ali.